Introduction To Excel: A Complete Guide

 Another way is to set the print area.
 To do this highlight the data you want to print, click on the page layout, print area, set print area.

 The area will then have a dotted line around it.
-Once this is set the data can be filtered, sorted.
-Ideal if you wanted to print a ‘top 10’ and had to add new data each day / week.
+Once this is set, the data can be filtered and sorted.
+Ideal if you wanted to print a ‘top 10’ and have to add new data each day/week.

-Excel will create it’s own page breaks, based on the size paper you have selected.
+Excel will create its own page breaks, based on the size of paper you have selected.
 However, you can choose to insert your own.

-In the picture below I have chosen cell A17 to print the Achieve the Gold Standard in Customer Service section on a separate page.
-To get there, select tab page layout, breaks, insert page break.
+In the picture below, I have chosen cell A17 to print the Achieve the Gold Standard in the Customer Service section on a separate page.
+To get there, select tab Page Layout, Breaks, Insert Page Break.
 You can see beneath the insert choice there is a remove page break and reset all Page Breaks choice too.

 The background is the area behind any data or charts that you add to a worksheet and is white by default.
-If you fancy a change you can insert graphics/ photographs / company logo pictures into the background.
+If you fancy a change, you can insert graphics/photographs/company logo pictures into the background.
 They are inserted at their default size and cannot be adjusted once they have been inserted.
-If you wish them to be more transparent you will need to have them ready like that before inserting.
-As you can see below this logo is far too big and solid to be used..
+If you wish them to be more transparent, you will need to have them ready like that before inserting them.
+As you can see below this logo is far too big and solid to be used.

-To insert or delete a background – Page Layout and then a background in the page set-up group.
+To insert or delete a background go to Page Layout and then pick a background in the Page Setup group.

-When printing long spreadsheets Excel will only print column headings on the 1st page by default.
+When printing long spreadsheets in Excel, it will only print column headings on the 1st page by default.
 If you have a long spreadsheet, trying to remember what all of the column headings are can be quite confusing.

-To print them on every sheet do the following: Page Layout/ Print Titles Excel will automatically put row 1 in there but you can click in there and choose any row.
+To print them on every sheet go to Page Layout/Print Titles.
+Excel will automatically put row 1 in there, but you can click in there and choose any row.

 Gridlines make reading and making sense of a large amount of data far easier.
 They show on screen by default but are not always automatically printed.